 - reasonable safety related expenses (s 8(2) VOCA Act) (since 1 July 2010, safety related expenses form a separate category and no longer require the establishment of exceptional circumstances; the term ‘safety related expenses’ is not defined in the VOCA Act);

-- other expenses actually and reasonably incurred in the recovery from the act of violence in exceptional circumstances (s 8(3) VOCA Act) (e.g. VOCAT has awarded primary victims financial assistance to cover the installation of Money or property promised to be handed over as a guarantee for repayment of a loan, or as a guarantee that a defendant will meet their bail conditions. systems, moving house costs, tutoring fees, and self-defence classes).
+- other expenses actually and reasonably incurred in the recovery from the act of violence in exceptional circumstances (s 8(3) VOCA Act) (e.g. VOCAT has awarded primary victims financial assistance to cover the installation of security systems, moving house costs, tutoring fees, and self-defence classes).

 Special financial assistance for primary victims

 In addition to the $60 000, VOCAT can provide special financial assistance to primary victims: